exercism/go/exercises/concept/need-for-speed/.docs/hints.md

 ## 4. Check if a remote controlled car can finish a race

+- Assume the car is just starting the race
-- You need to calculate the maximum distance a car can drive
+- You need to calculate the maximum distance a car can drive with the current level of battery
-- We assume that the cars' battery is charged to 100% initially
+- Knowing the maximum distance the car can drive, compare it with the distance of the race track

 [struct]: https://tour.golang.org/moretypes/2